textileio/papers/draft.md

 connected computers (Peers).
 Therefore, datasets distributed across such networks can be thought of as highly partitioned.
-To ensure updates are available between mostly offline or otherwise disconnected Peers, Textile Logs are designed with a built-in replication or *Follower* mechanism.
+To ensure updates are available between mostly offline or otherwise disconnected Peers, Logs are designed with a built-in replication or *Follower* mechanism.
 Followers are represented as additional addresses, meaning that a Log address book may contain *multiple* multiaddresses for a single Log (see [@lst:Multiaddress]).